-A look at top-grossing holiday shock-fests that have inspired ho-ho-horror -- including this month's "Black Christmas" remake.
+A look at top-grossing holiday shock-fests that have inspired ho-ho-horror -- including last year's "Black Christmas" remake.

 9. "Silent Night" (2012)

 star in the film about a murderous Santa who picks off people one by one.

 Olivia DeJonge plays a babysitter who must protect a 12-year-old boy after a home invasion while his parents are out at a holiday party.

 The film follows a group of people living near the Korvatunturi mountain who discover the secret behind Santa Claus.

 6. "Anna and the Apocalypse" (2018)

 Opening: $52,588 Cumulative: $545,597

 In this comedic musical with grossout touches, a teenager and her friends ward off the zombie apocalypse when it comes at Christmas-time.